hknd23/idcempy/CONTRIBUTING.md

-# Contributing to ICDeMPy
+# Contributing to IDCeMPy

-Welcome to `ICDeMPy` package, and thank you for considering contributing to this Python package.
+Welcome to `IDCeMPy` package, and thank you for considering contributing to this Python package.
 Please note that you can contribute in many ways, including fixing a bug, adding a new feature, code patches, editing the documentation, and patch reviews.
 We appreciate your help in improving any feature included in this package.

-This contributing guide contains the necessary information you need to know to help build and improve `ICDeMPy`.
+This contributing guide contains the necessary information you need to know to help build and improve `IDCeMPy`.
 Please read and follow these guidelines as it will make both communication and the contribution process easy and effective.
 We will reciprocate by fixing bugs, evaluating changes, and helping you finalize your pull requests.

 ## Code of Conduct